mayvazyan/MSBuild.Scaffolding/readme.md

 ## Features
 * Adds MSBuildCommunity tasks
-* Can update your solution to produce assemblies with synchronized Assembly version
+* Can configure projects to produce assemblies with synchronized Assembly version